Westie Health Registry

 West Highland White Terriers Breed Requirements:

-The breed-specific requirements for West Highland White Terriers include the results of three screenings:
+The breed-specific requirements for West Highland White Terriers include the results of four screenings:

 You can help with research!
 Contribute a sample from your Westie to help find cures for genetic problems.